-This website is run by Bridget Supple an antenatal educator of 17 years.
+This website is run by Bridget Supple an antenatal educator of over 20 years.
 Bridget works in Parent Education at a major maternity hospital, teaches for the the parenting charity NCT, for the charity Birth Companions and on the International Journal of Birth and Parent Education amongst other things.

 Her eldest child was born by emergency caesarean and is the only one of her four children to have life threatening allergies and severe asthma and while understanding that one example does not make a case, SO much evidence suggests that disruptions to the transmission of bacteria in early life increases the risk of those conditions.